 Other income in 2010 is primarily the receipt of a \$1.2 million federal government grant for qualifying therapeutic discovery investments made by us in 2009 and 2010.
 The majority of the funds were received in December 2010 while approximately \$0.2 million remained receivable as of December 31, 2010.
 Significant portions of other income in 2009 and 2008 relate to gains realized on the repurchase of notes payable.
 During the first quarter of 2009, we repurchased \$20.4 million in principal amount of our 4% notes at a discount to par yielding a gross gain of \$4.8 million.
-In 2008, we repurchased \$4.5 million in principal amount of our 4% notes at a discount to par yielding a gross gain of approximately \$1.7 million.
-We also repurchased a portion of our 4.5% notes early in 2008 at a gross gain of \$0.4 million.
+In 2008, we repurchased \$4.5 million.
+We also repurchased a portion of our 4% notes at a discount to par yielding a gross gain of \$0.4 million.
 Losses related to asset disposals and foreign exchange partially offset the 2008 gains on repurchase of notes payable.
-In each case, the gross gains reflected here are exclusive of the write- off of deferred debt issuance costs.
+In each case, the gross gains reflected here are exclusive of the write-off of deferred debt issuance costs.